Loire River Cruises

 - Charming Chateaux.
 The many châteaux in the Loire River Valley are beautiful and worth the trip alone.
 See Loire Princesse: Day 5, Visiting The Beautiful Châteaux of the Loire Valley

 About the Loire River

-The Loire River begins in the Rhone-Alps region in southern France.
+The Loire River begins in the Massif Central in southern France.
 The river flows for about 630 miles until it reaches the Bay of Biscay just west of Nantes.
-It 1,012 miles long and is the longest river in France with several tributaries along the western portion of the river between Saumur and Nantes, including the Erde, La Maine, Sarthe, Cher and Indre.
+The Loire is the longest river in France with several tributaries along the western portion of the river between Saumur and Nantes, including the Erde, La Maine, Sarthe, Cher and Indre.

 Loire River Cruises